-Washington Youth for Climate Justice is a youth-led organization fighting for climate justice through an upheaval of the current socio-political systems.
-We emphasize the power of community organizing and solidarity by empowering youth leaders and pushing for revolutionary change through action and collectivism.
+Washington Youth for Climate Justice is a youth-led organization fighting for climate justice through necessary reforms in socio-political systems.
+We emphasize the power of community organizing and solidarity by empowering youth leaders and pushing for change through action and collectivism.
 We recognize that young people, specifically those from marginalized communities, are the most threatened by the climate crisis and therefore must be at the forefront of this movement.
-Our organization embodies a facet of our vision for an anti-capitalist, anti-colonial revolution; a multi-faceted coalition made up of the working class, young people, people of color, indigenous people, womxn, LGBT+ folks, those with disabilities, immigrants, and all other communities who have been marginalized by the oppressive systems we are dismantling.
+Our organization embodies our vision for an intersectional climate coalition made up of the working class, young people, people of color, indigenous people, women, LGBT+ folks, those with disabilities, immigrants, and all other communities.

 Originally founded in early February of 2019 as Washington Youth Climate Strikes, our original team began planning our first event- the March 15th Climate Strike in Seattle.
 The organizing team was led by three of our founding members, all young women who had no prior organizing experience.
 March 15th was quickly upon us and the event drew around 1,500 people.
 It was in the days right before and after this action that our organizers realized that we couldn't just hold one event and be done.
 So after taking a few days to catch back up on school and re-energize ourselves, we got right back to work.

 As we began to organize for our second action in May 2019, we worked hard to bring in more organizers.
 We brought in a second executive director and started working on plans for expansion.
 Not long after the May strike, we restructured and launched applications for state directors, teams, and city leads for new areas.
 This restructuring helped us to begin to plan for the September 20th climate strikes- the first time we would have more than one city striking.
 It would also be the first time we would organize with adult groups and as a result, help to move our audience from primarily youth to an intergenerational audience.